wintechis/blast/docs/Blocks.md

 ```

 ### display data
-The display data block prints a table containing all the data received at a receiver to the actionblock output container on the right.
+The display data block prints a table containing all the data received at a receiver to the action-block output container on the right.

 ![display data block](images/upload/action-display-data.png)
 ![display data output](images/upload/action-display-data-output.png)